The following rules are to ensure the enjoyment of the game for all players.

 Rain Check Policy

 Golf as an outside sport is subject to various weather conditions.
-Fond du Lac County urges all golfers to keep an eye on changing weather conditions, and take shelter if threatening weather approaches.
+Rolling Meadows Golf Course urges all golfers to keep an eye on changing weather conditions, and take shelter if threatening weather approaches.

-- If rain occurs during a round and the golfer chooses not to play, a full credit raincheck will be given if the golfer has played 4 or less holes.
-Once the golfer tees off on the 5th hole, a round is considered complete and no raincheck will be given for that 9-hole round.
+- If rain occurs during a round and the golfer chooses not to play, a raincheck will be given prorated for the number of holes played.